 - 1 to 1-1/2 cups fully-cooked ham, diced

 - 1 cup (4 oz.)
 Cheddar cheese, shredded (optional)

-- In a bowl, beat the eggs with water.
-Pour the eggs into the skillet and cook and scramble the eggs until they are no longer runny and are as done as you like.
+- In a bowl, beat the eggs.
+Pour the eggs into the skillet and cook and scramble them until they are no longer runny and are as done as you like.
 Sprinkle with cheese if desired.

 - Serve immediately.

 - You can use your favorite cheese in place of the Cheddar.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Calphalon 5-Piece Nylon Kitchen Cooking Utensil Set

 Pyrex Glass Mixing Bowl Set (3-Piece)